 In the case of MS, the immune system attacks the myelin sheath that surrounds and protects the nerve fibers, causing inflammation.
 Myelin also helps the nerves conduct electrical signals quickly and efficiently.

 Multiple sclerosis means "scar tissue in multiple areas."

-The areas where there is no myelin or a lack of myelin are called plaques or lesions.
-As the lesions get worse, nerve fibers can break or become damaged.
+As more lesions develop, nerve fibers can break or become damaged.
 As a result, the electrical impulses from the brain do not flow smoothly to the target nerve.
 This means that the body cannot carry out certain functions.

 Types of MS

 Clinically isolated syndrome (CIS): This is a single, first episode, with symptoms lasting at least 24 hours.
 If another episode occurs at a later date, a doctor will diagnose relapse-remitting MS.

 Relapse-remitting MS (RRMS): This is the most common form, affecting around 85% of people with MS. RRMS involves episodes of new or increasing symptoms, followed by periods of remission, during which symptoms go away partially or totally.

 Primary progressive MS (PPMS): Symptoms worsen progressively, without early relapses or remissions.
 Some people may experience times of stability and periods when symptoms worsen and then get better.
 Around 15% of people with MS have PPMS.

 Secondary progressive MS (SPMS): At first, people will experience episodes of relapse and remission, but then the disease will start to progress steadily.